andordavoti/react-native-timeago/README.md

 # @andordavoti/react-native-timeago

-A simple React Native timeago Component using [date-fns](https://date-fns.org/).
+A simple auto-updating React Native timeago Component using [date-fns](https://date-fns.org/).

+Inspired by: [react-native-timeago](https://www.npmjs.com/package/react-native-timeago) (replaced momentjs with date-fns due to momentjs now being legacy, and switched from class-based to functional).

 Supports iOS, Android and Web.
+Written in Typescript.

 ## Installation